Hyland/DocumentFilters/samples/cpp/README.md

 ## Getting Started

+You can run the sample applications without a license key, with some limitations.
+See [Document Filters Evaluation](./EVAL.md) for details.

-To execute the sample applications, you must have your Document Filters license key.
-You can supply this key either by modifying the DocumentFiltersLicense.h file or by setting it in an environment variable named DF_LICENSE_CODE.
+To run the sample applications without feature limitations, ensure you have a valid Document Filters license key.
+You can provide this code by either modifying the DocumentFiltersLicense.h file or setting it in an environment variable named `DF_LICENSE_KEY`.

 ### CMake